Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 The answer, for most Caribbean organisations in 2026, is: not Caribbean law.
 The data sits in jurisdictions governed by US, EU, or UK regulation.
 The AI models processing it were trained in those jurisdictions.
 The commercial agreements controlling it were written under New York or English governing-law clauses.
 Caribbean citizens' data is flowing through systems that have no obligation to reflect Caribbean interests, protect Caribbean rights, or give Caribbean institutions any meaningful say in how that data is used.

-This is the data sovereignty problem.
-It is not abstract.
+This is the data sovereignty problem, and it is not abstract.
 It has direct consequences for AI governance, financial regulation, healthcare delivery, and the ability of Caribbean governments to make evidence-based policy.
-This article sets out where Caribbean data governance stands today, what the key risks are for organisations operating across the region, and what a workable response looks like.
+Where Caribbean data governance stands today, the main risks for organisations operating across the region, and a workable response all follow below.

 Where Caribbean Data Protection Law Actually Stands